Website Navigation: How to Improve Yours and Boost Sales

 • Website visitors leave quickly, sending your bounce rate through the roof and costing you sales.

-• Fewer potential customers come back to your site, meaning even more lost sales opportunities.
+• Fewer potential customers return to your site, resulting in even more lost sales opportunities.

-• You may have more one-time customers than repeat buyers, despite trying to generate repeat business or sell subscriptions
+• You may have more one-time customers than repeat buyers, even though you're trying to generate repeat business or sell subscriptions.

 • People will be less likely to recommend your brand to friends and more likely to share their negative experiences on your site.
 Both cost you revenue.